brndnmtthws/brndn-io/content/posts/fake-connection/index.md

 ## Watering the Grass

-One of my favorite aphorisms is the following: **the grass isn't actually greener on the other side—it's greenest wherever you water it**.
+I keep coming back to the idea that the grass gets greener where you actually water it.
 This is especially true of human connection: it comes down to passivity versus active connection.
 Many people simply don't want to take risks (fear of failure) or have become accustomed to so much attention they feel they can simply sit back and let things come to them.